BloomTech-Labs/betterreads-be/README.md

 - **npm server** to start the local server
 - **npm test** to start server using testing environment

-### Backend framework goes here
+### Express

-- Express
+-    Simple routing
-- Postgres
+-    Event driven features

-🚫 Why did you choose this framework?
+-    Uses Javascript, an omnipresent language in web development

--    Express
+-    Large Community Support
--    Point Two
--    Point Three
--    Point Four

 ## 2️⃣ Endpoints

-🚫This is a placeholder, replace the endpoints, access controll, and description to match your project
+🚫This is a placeholder, replace the endpoints, access control, and description to match your project

 #### User Authentication Routes